 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
 One way to determine what size you should get is to take your total floor area and multiply it by the height of your home’s ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you consider your options.

 - Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while keeping to a budget you are comfortable with.
+There are several models that can help meet the needs in your home while keeping to a budget you are comfortable with.

-Each house is different.
-Our team at D & K Heating Service Experts can offer you a home health report to help you pick which humidifier will work for your home.
+Every home and family is different.
+Our team at D & K Heating Service Experts can provide you with a home health report to help you pick which humidifier will work for your home.
 And our assessment will ensure you are getting the best solution to fit your present HVAC system.
-We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
+We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
 Give us a call at 613-707-2421 or go to our online scheduler to make an appointment.